best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 ```
 ````
-To fully test how spark sampling functions are impacted by partitions we will also make use of a skewed dataframe.
+To fully test how Spark sampling functions are impacted by partitions we will also make use of a skewed dataframe.
 ````{tabs}
 ```{code-tab} py
 skewed_df = spark.range(1e6).withColumn("skew_col",F.when(F.col('id') < 100, 'A')